amin-aich/community-tournaments/README.md

 - The rewards system is currently being expanded to bridge the platform with the Binance Smart Chain.
 - Integrated BNB Wallet: An integrated on-chain BSC wallet is actively under development to allow for seamless native interactions.
 - Direct Withdrawals: Once finalized, players can withdraw winnings directly to their BSC wallet addresses.
-- On-Chain Records: All payouts are recorded directly on the blockchain to ensure a permanent, verifiable history of transactions.
-- Wallet Storage: Users have the option to store a primary on-chain address within their profile for faster payouts.

 ## Contributing
 PRs welcome.
 Keep changes focused and don’t commit secrets.